EQEmu/eqemu-docs-v2/docs/categories/operation/exporting-client-files.md

 | SkillCaps.txt | An ASCII export of your [skill_caps](https://eqemu.gitbook.io/database-schema/categories/client-files/skill_caps) table, which contains information about skills (1HS, 1HB, Abjuration, etc.) by class and level. |
 | spells_us.txt | An ASCII export of your [spells_new](https://eqemu.gitbook.io/database-schema/categories/client-files/spells_new) table, which contains information about all of the [spells](../spells/) in use in your world. |

-{% hint style="info" %}
+!!! info
       Be sure to read out [Client Spell Limitations](../spells/client-spell-id-limitations.md) before exporting your client files!
-{% endhint %}

 ### Exporting for the First Time Requires an Extra Step

 Since it's your first time, be sure to go slow and use lots of ...care.
 You probably do not have a folder that the export script will look for; this folder is where the resultant files will be placed after the export script is run.
 You will need to create this folder in the root directory of your EQEmu Server Install.

-{% hint style="info" %}
+!!! info
       You only need to do this the first time--afterwards, you can skip to the section below and Run the Export Script.
-{% endhint %}

 **First, navigate to your root server folder:**